Raúl Mondesí: Anaheim Angels

 The Anaheim Angels signed Mondesí on May 30, 2004.
 The deal was investigated by Major League Baseball, but the Angels were cleared of any wrongdoing.
 Shortly after Mondesí signed with the Angels, he tore his quadriceps and was placed on the disabled list.
 He was released by the Angels in July for not showing up for his rehab therapy.

 Atlanta Braves

 The Atlanta Braves signed Mondesí in 2005; he appeared in 41 games with the team before the Braves released him on May 31.

+Career statistics

+In 1525 games over 13 seasons, Mondesí recorded a .273 batting average (1589-for-5814) with 909 runs, 319 doubles, 49 triples, 271 home runs, 860 RBI, 229 stolen bases, 475 walks, .331 on-base percentage, and .485 slugging percentage.
+Defensively, although primarily a right fielder, he posted a .976 fielding percentage playing at all three outfield positions.

 Post-baseball career

 In May 2006, running on the ballot of the Dominican Liberation Party, Mondesi was elected to a seat in the Dominican Republic's Chamber of Deputies, representing his home province San Cristóbal.
 In November 2007, he switched sides, aligning himself with the Dominican Revolutionary Party after discrepancies with the government over humanitarian aid to be given to his province after Tropical Storm Noel.
 He was elected mayor of his hometown on May 16, 2010, for a six-year term.

 In September 2017, Mondesi was sentenced to eight years in prison and ordered to pay a $1.3 million fine for corruption and mishandling of public funds during his term as mayor of San Cristóbal.
+In 2024, Mondesi was re-sentenced to a term of six years and nine months imprisonment.
+As he had been under house arrest, the sentence was considered served.